Melina129/Machine-Learning-Algorithms-From-Scratch/README.md

 # Machine Learning Algorithms From Scratch

-In this folder, I implement machine learning algorithms from first principles to improve my understanding.
+In this folder, I am implementing machine learning algorithms from scratch to deepen my understanding of how they work under the hood.

-This is an ongoing project.
-I aim to cover the following algorithms:

 - ✅ Linear Regression